-The Group is currently operating five operational logistics parks located in Poland: MLP Pruszków I, MLP Pruszków II, MLP Poznań, MLP Lublin and MLP Teresin, one logistics park under development MLP Wrocław and two parks in preparatory phase: MLP Czeladź, MLP Gliwice.
-Based on the development agreement, the Group is also responsible for commercialization of MLP Bieruń logistics park, which was sold in 2015.
-Moreover, the Group holds reservation agreements for the purchase of new land for planned logistics parks.
-This results in the fact that the current and potential portfolio of managed real estate by the MLP Group comprises a total of eleven operational logistics parks located in Poland: MLP Pruszków I, MLP Pruszków II, MLP Poznań, MLP Bieruń, MLP Lublin, MLP Poznań Zachód, MLP Teresin, MLP Gliwice, MLP Wrocław, MLP Łódź and MLP Czeladź.
+Currently, the Group operates seven logistics parks in Poland: MLP Pruszków I, MLP Pruszków II, MLP Poznań, MLP Lublin, MLP Teresin, MLP Wrocław, MLP Gliwice, and one logistics park under construction - MLP Czeladź.
+In Germany, the Group currently operates one logistics park - MLP Unna.
+In Romania, in turn, the Group purchased land for development of a new logistics park - MLP Bucharest West.
+Based on a development agreement, the Group is also responsible for the commercialization of the MLP Bieruń logistics park, sold in 2015.
+In addition, the Group owns land plots and has signed reservation agreements to purchase new plots for its planned logistics parks.
+This means that the current and potential real estate portfolio managed by the MLP Group consists of a total of sixteen operating logistics parks located in Europe.

-MLP Group plans for 2017
+MLP Group's plans for 2018